 Financial relationships and competing interests are required at the time of submission.
 This requirement must be met during the provisional acceptance of the manuscript.
 The authors are responsible for informing the Journal of Psychedelic Psychiatry of any changes or updates to financial relationships or competing interests that may occur prior to publication.
 If the author has no interests to disclose, this will be noted and must be explicitly stated within the manuscript.
 Editors will review and determine any evidence for bias and may require additional information from authors or authors prior to publication.

-The following types of manuscripts will be accepted for review by the journal for publication: Abstracts, Articles, Review Articles, Case Reports, and Editorials.
+The following types of manuscripts will be accepted for review by the journal for publication: Abstracts, Articles, Review Articles, Case Reports, Viewpoints, and Editorials.

 Cover pages should include the following: Authors, Brief Conflict of Interest Disclosures, and contact information.

 Title page should include the following: Title, Byline, Word Count, Number of figures and or tables, Location for the study, Conflict of Interest Disclosure, and Acknowledgements

 Abstracts should be either a single paragraph or in a bulleted format and contain a brief synopsis of the introduction, methods, results, and conclusions.
 Abstracts should be no longer than 400 words.